 Stefano Andreon Homepage

-In the recent past, I was at INAF-Osservatorio Astronomico di Capodimonte, and I taught information science at the Milan University.
+In the past, I was deeply involved with the VIDEO survey, and with its successor, VEILS.
+Earlier, I was at INAF-Osservatorio Astronomico di Capodimonte, and I taught information science at the Milan University.
 I was a member of the XMM-LSS project, where I lead the (cluster) identification working group, and I was PI of the VST-OAC survey.

 cover of Bayesian Methods For the Physical Sciences